AeroHil/go-kit-starter/README.md

             └── transport.go
 ```
 ### Directories/Files
-I won't be going over the obvious files, but I do want to call out the intent of most file
+I won't be going over the obvious files, but I do want to address most files for beginners

 `build/Dockerfile` - docker file of how this microservice is containerize